 Mary Watson death scenes were fun - Sherlock star Amanda Abbington

-Sherlock actress Amanda Abbington has said filming the scenes of the death of her character were "sensitively handled" - and even "really fun".
+Sherlock actress Amanda Abbington has said filming the scenes of the death of her character were "sensitively handled" - and even fun.

 The first episode of the fourth series, which returned on New Year's Day, sees her character Mary Watson being shot dead as she jumps in front of a bullet intended for the lead character, Sherlock Holmes (played by Benedict Cumberbatch).